Nick Mason's Saucerful of Secrets: Performances

 Nick Mason's Saucerful of Secrets made their debut at a sold-out test show at Dingwalls, a 500-seat club in London, in May 2018.
 This was followed by three small shows at the Half Moon, Putney, a European tour in September 2018, and a North American tour in 2019.
 On 18 April 2019, Waters surprised the audience at the New York Beacon Theatre by joining the band to sing "Set the Controls for the Heart of the Sun".
 A 2020 European tour was postponed to April 2022 due to the COVID-19 pandemic.
 A second North American tour was postponed from January 2022 to September.
+They toured Australia in 2023.

 Releases

 In September 2020, Nick Mason's Saucerful of Secrets released a live album and film, Live at the Roundhouse.
 They released a single featuring live versions of "See Emily Play" and "Vegetable Man" for Record Store Day 2020, and a live version of "Echoes" for Record Store Day 2025.